-Most part of the movie is in Italian.
+Most part of the movie is in an Italian dialect from Calabria.
 Matteo Simoni had to learn this language.
 See more »

 There are several scenes where Matteo Simoni has to play the accordion.
 It is obvious Matteo cannot play the instrument at all as none of the keys he presses corresponds with what you actually hear.
 See more »